 SEED is involved in practical work on local cultivars and locally adapted varieties of fruit, vegetables and cereals.

 Local fruit cultivars and varieties are multiplied and marketed to private and public customers.
 National orchards are restored and preserved.
 Courses in tree grafting and pruning are organised.

 More or less 80 varieties of approximately 30 vegetable species are regularly multiplied for cultivation and distribution.
 Seeds are distributed in public venues (libraries, cultural centers) and on the occasion of public events.
 People can make voluntary donations for the seeds.
-There is no service for ordering seed online for lack of manpower.
+There is no service for ordering seeds online due to a lack of manpower.

-Distribution of vegetable seeds to professional market gardeners has started in 2020 and shall be developed further in 2021 following the framework of the new EU regulation for organic production (EU/2018/848).
+Distribution of vegetable seeds to professional market gardeners started in 2020 and is being developed further in 2021 in accordance with the framework provided by the new EU Regulation on organic production and labelling of organic products (EU/2018/848).

-Traditional wheat varieties are cultivated, developed, multiplied and used for artisanal sourdough bread making in a circular seed to seed approach for a local market.
+Traditional wheat varieties are cultivated, developed, multiplied and used for artisanal sourdough bread making in a circular seed-to-seed approach for a local markets.
 The project aims at promoting artisanal ways of food production by involving local farmers and citizens in cooperative structures.

 (Available in Dutch and French.)